The ultimate goal setting process: 7 steps to creating better goals

 A goal setting process forces you to think about the journey (in other words, how you’re going to complete your tasks) instead of just the end destination.
-Take a look at the steps below to get started.
+Here are some suggestions to keep in mind:

 1. Think about the results you want to see

-Before you set a goal, take a closer look at what you’re trying to achieve and ask yourself the following questions:
+Before making a goal, take a closer look at what you’re trying to achieve and ask yourself the following questions:

 - Is this goal something you truly want?